Published on 7 October 2015; revised on 6 July 2017

 - Sheltering of Doctors with Substance Abuse Issues by the Medical Profession?

 Here is another community health video.
 The topic is surgery, the likelihood of surgical glove perforation, the possibility of blood diseases such as HIV and hepatitis being transmitted from patient to surgeon (or vice versa), and other topics along that line.
 The question is raised, whether findings on prevalence of surgical glove perforation, and the recommendation of surgical double gloving using latex gloves, might be helpful in making guidelines about safe condom use.

+A reorganized and lightly edited Summary follows the video.
 I feel the Summary is better phrased than the video.

 VIDEO BY ALICE

 Hello, Dear Ones, it’s Alice.
 I Am of the Stars.

 15% Incidence of Surgical Glove Perforations Over 7 Months

 I remember, years ago I was working at the Jules Stein Eye Institute at UCLA … http://www.jsei.org … as editor and librarian there.
 And one of the doctors there, Leonard Apt, MD, along with Kevin M. Miller, MD, did a very interesting scientific paper on perforation of surgical gloves during operations …

 Link: “Occult Glove Perforation during Ophthalmic Surgery,” by Leonard Apt, MD, and (by invitation) Kevin M. Miller, MD, http://europepmc.org/backend/ptpmcrender.fcgi?accid=PMC1298427&blobtype=pdf ..